Table of Contents

 |Agent||Dosage (p.o.)||Duration of effect & administration||Effect||Side effect||Contraindication|

-|ASA (acidic)||0.5 to 1 g; max. daily dose: 6 g||6 to 8 h, half life 15 min.; oral, IV.||Analgesic, antipyretic, antiphlogistic, thrombocyte aggregation inhibition||Analgesic asthma, Samter’s triad, elevated risk of bleeding, Reye’s syndrome, gastrointestinal complaints||Pregnancy (esp.
+|ASA (acidic)||0.5–1 g; max. daily dose: 6 g||6–8 h, half-life 15 min.; oral, IV.||Analgesic, antipyretic, anti-inflammatory, thrombocyte aggregation inhibition||Analgesic asthma, Samter’s triad, elevated risk of bleeding, Reye’s syndrome, gastrointestinal complaints||Pregnancy (esp.
 3rd trimester), duodenal ulcers, hemorrhagic diathesis, renal insufficiency|

-|Ibuprofen (acidic)||Analgesic: 200 to 400 mg; max. daily dose: 1200 mg||Up to.
-6 h, half life 2 h; oral, rectal, IV, topical, dermal||Analgesic, antipyretic, antiphlogistic||Headaches, vertigo, tinnitus, gastrointestinal complaints (although more tolerable than other NSAR or ASA)||See ASA|
+|Ibuprofen (acidic)||Analgesic: 200–400 mg; max. daily dose: 1200 mg||Up to.
+6 h, half-life 2 h; oral, rectal, IV, topical, dermal||Analgesic, antipyretic, antiphlogistic||Headaches, vertigo, tinnitus, gastrointestinal complaints (although more tolerable than other NSAR or ASA)||See ASA|

-|Diclofenac (acidic)||25 to 150 mg||Up to 6 h, half life 1 to 2 h; oral, rectal, IV, transdermal, as gel and as eye drops||Analgesic, antipyretic, antiphlogistic||Gastrointestinal complaints||See ASA|
+|Diclofenac (acidic)||25–150 mg||Up to 6 h, half-life 1–2 h; oral, rectal, IV, transdermal, as gel and as eye drops||Analgesic, antipyretic, anti-inflammatory||Gastrointestinal complaints||See ASA|

-|Paracetamol (non-acidic)||Adults: 0.5 to 1.0 g, children: 10 to 15 mg/kg KG; max. daily dose: 4 to 6 g||6 to 8 h, half life 2 h; oral, rectal, IV||Analgesic, antipyretic||Minor, can thus be used in children and pregnant women, CAVE: overdose leads to liver toxicity||Severe impairment of liver function, glucose-6-phosphate dehydrogenase deficiency|
+|Paracetamol (non-acidic)||Adults: 0.5–1.0 g; children: 10–15 mg/kg KG; max. daily dose: 4–6 g||6–8 h, half-life 2 h; oral, rectal, IV||Analgesic, antipyretic||Minor, can thus be used in children and pregnant women.
+However, overdose leads to liver toxicity||Severe impairment of liver function, glucose-6-phosphate dehydrogenase deficiency|

-|Metamizole (non-acidic)||0.5 to 1 g; max. daily dose: 4 g||6 to 8 h; oral, rectal, IV||Analgesic, antipyretic, spasmolytic||Leukopenia, agranulocytosis, exanthema, anaphylaxis, shock, hypotension||Hepatic porphyria, glucose-6-phosphate dehydrogenase deficiency|
+|Metamizole (non-acidic)||0.5–1 g; max. daily dose: 4 g||6–8 h; oral, rectal, IV||Analgesic, antipyretic, spasmolytic||Leukopenia, agranulocytosis, exanthema, anaphylaxis, shock, hypotension||Hepatic porphyria, glucose-6-phosphate dehydrogenase deficiency|

 Selective COX-2 Inhibitors